rramadeu/SimpleMating/README.md

 ```

 # 1) Thinning by relatedness
 This step selects the top `n` individuals within a family clustered based on a relatednesses `threshold`.
-For example, if `n=2` and `threshold=0.50` the algorithm will identify all the group of individuals that shared has more than 0.50 in the relationship matrix and select the top 2 individuals with highest criterion to be used as possible parents in the mating plan
+For example, if `n=2` and `threshold=0.50` the algorithm will identify all the group of individuals that has more than 0.50 in the relationship matrix and will select the top two individuals with highest criterion to be used as possible parents in the mating plan.

 # 2) Building crosses
 Here, the use needs to define possible moms, dads, and genotypes to keep based on step 1.
 Then, the algorithm will return a data frame with all the possible crosses, the average of the criteria of each parent duo, and the relationship between the parents for each mating allocation.